Credibility through Responsible Care®

 It launched the U.S. Responsible Care® initiative in 1988 to ensure that these principles would be followed, to protect and benefit the lives of employees, partners, suppliers, customers and people around the world.

 Responsible Care® has resulted in reduced emissions of 70 percent and an employee safety record that is four times better than the average of the U.S. manufacturing sector.
 It is also a global initiative that is practiced in 47 countries, though the specifics vary from country to country.

 Chemical companies with Responsible Care certification strive to exceed government requirements, improve their performance through excellence in management practices, track and communicate their progress and work with independent auditors to enhance and certify their management systems.

 The Responsible Care Management System® (RCMS®) is a framework to assess needs, build performance goals and report progress to the public.
 ACC members must verify that they have an effective system in place through independent certification by an accredited Responsible Care registrar.

-RCMS: This approach, limited to ACC members, assures compliance with the requirements of the RCMS, focusing on specific activities within the areas of product stewardship, stakeholder outreach, environmental, health, safety, and security.
+The RCMS approach assures compliance with the requirements of the RCMS, focusing on specific activities within the areas of product stewardship, stakeholder outreach, environmental, health, safety, and security.
 Each company is audited against the requirements of the RCMS Technical Specification.

 The American Chemistry Council has assembled a Technical Oversight Board that is responsible for overseeing the entire certification process, the auditor and the Audit Service Provider approval process, act as liaison with accreditation bodies, and maintain certification procedure documents.